Hour Glass co-founder Jannie Chan’s $18.9 million debt dispute sent to trial

 “Ms Chan’s statements on affidavit, where she disclaimed that she oversaw the operations of TGPL or any management control over TGPL, might suggest that she would not be able to explain why the 2007 payments were made to TL,” the judgment stated.

-“Without sufficient evidence to show that Ms Chan caused or authorised the disbursement of the TL sum to TL or that she instructed the customers to transfer the finished goods sum to TL, Ms Chan cannot be held in breach of her fiduciary duties in respect of those very acts,” the judgement added.
+“Without sufficient evidence to show that Ms Chan caused or authorised the disbursement of the TL sum to TL or that she instructed the customers to transfer the finished goods sum to TL, Ms Chan cannot be held in breach of her fiduciary duties in respect of those very acts.”

 Yit was represented by Blossom Hing, Mitchell Yeo and Claire Neoh from Drew & Napier.
 FDPL was represented by Lee Eng Beng, Benjamin Liow and Jung Sangbum from Rajah & Tann.